ibm-cloud-docs/databases-for-enterprisedb/old-howto-migration-oracle.md

     ```

-### Install EnterpriseDB Migration toolkit into the oracle container:
+### Install EnterpriseDB Migration Toolkit into the Oracle container
-1. Get a shell to the running oracle container
+1. Get a shell to the running Oracle container
 	```text
 	docker exec -it oracle /bin/bash
 	```